lfr/FSharp.Domain.Validation/docs/demo.md

 ## May contain traces of RTFM 📖

-Do me and yourself a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.
+I know it all sounds super easy but do me and yourself a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.

 ## 🚨🚨 Fable users: please note 🚨🚨